PSLmodels/OG-UK/README.md

 * Then install by `pip install -e .`
 * Navigate to `./examples`
 * Run the model with an example reform from terminal/command prompt by typing `python run_og_uk.py examples.small_ubi_reform.ubi_reform`
-* You can adjust the `./run_examples/run_og_uk.py` by adjusting the individual income tax reform (using an OpenFisca `Reform` object) or other model parameters specified in a dictionary and passed to the `Specifications.update_specification()` method.
+* You can adjust the `./run_examples/run_og_uk.py` by adjusting the individual income tax reform (using a PolicyEngine-Core `Reform` object) or other model parameters specified in a dictionary and passed to the `Specifications.update_specification()` method.
 * Model outputs will be saved in the following files:
   * `./examples/OG-UK_example_plots`
     * This folder will contain a number of plots generated from OG-UK to help you visualize the output from your run